saadhumayun20/COMP3005/README.md

 Run this query in pgadmin using the query tool to check the table: SELECT * FROM students

+**Ensure that the function calls at the bottom are uncommented or you won't see changes**

 Link to demo video: https://youtu.be/af6DhawTPZw